Will my body digest vitamin B12?

-Absorption of vitamin B12 happens in the small intestine an active process.
+Absorption of vitamin B12 happens in the small intestine.
 The amount of vitamin B12 that is absorbed is about 10 mg/dose.
 Once absorbed, vitamin B12 is transferred to plasma-transport proteins and is received by targeted cells.

 There are several reasons vitamin B12 might not be absorbed properly.
 A lack of intrinsic factor, which needs to be present during the active process in the small intestines, can result in malabsorption.

 While deficiency usually has nothing to do with insufficient dietary intake there are some severe consequences to those who have trouble taking up vitamin B12.
 Some of the other causes of deficiencies could occur in people with the following: